zzamboni/enwrite/README.md

 - `page`: publish the note as a page instead of a blog post.
 - `post` (or none): publish the note as a blog post.
 This is the default.
-- `_home`: set this page as the default for the site.
-This is dependent on the Hugo theme being used.
-- `_mainmenu`: add this page to the top-level navigation menu.
-This is dependent on the Hugo theme being used.
 - `markdown`: store the note as Markdown instead of HTML.
 Markdown notes can still contain images or other formatting, this will be left untouched inside the Markdown file.